Wojciech-Cyboron/Wojciech-Cyboron/README.md

 - ⚡ Fun fact: ...
 -->
 ### Hello 👋
-I am passionate about coding and new technologies. 😄
+I am passionate about coding and new technologies 😄
 <br />
 <br />

-I create and still want to learn new things every day.
+I create and still want to learn new things every day 🔭
 <br />
 <br />